autodesk-platform-services/aps-power-automate-tools/docs/part1-setup-triggers/index.md

 ## Add a trigger

-Next, we'll add a _trigger_ to our custom connector which can later be used to trigger Power Automate flows.
+Next, we'll add a _trigger_ to our custom connector which can later be used to automatically start different Power Automate flows.
 In our case the trigger will use [Webhooks API](https://aps.autodesk.com/en/docs/webhooks/v1/developers_guide/overview/) to create a webhook that will notify the Power Automate platform whenever a new design version is added in our Data Management service (see [dm.version.added](https://aps.autodesk.com/en/docs/webhooks/v1/reference/events/data_management_events/dm.version.added/)).

 - Go to the **3.
 Definition** step in the connector configurator, and click **New trigger**